clicknull/LinkedInEnum/README.md

 [!]
 Enumerating page number 9 for users...
 [!]
 Enumerating page number 10 for users...
 [!]
 User enumeration complete!
 [!]
 101 LinkedIn users were enumerated!
-Username, first name, last name and title was written to "/TW-Tools/Scripts/Repos/LinkedInEnum/1337_linkedin_users.csv"!
+Username, first name, last name and title was written to "/home/leo/Tools/Scripts/Repos/LinkedInEnum/1337_linkedin_users.csv"!
 </pre>

+<b>Please note:</b>
+<ul>LinkedIn Terms of Service: "...we prohibit both the act of scraping others’ content from our services, and the development and support of tools to scrape LinkedIn services."</ul>
+<ul>There is currently a bug that includes the current user apart of the user list (first entry).</ul>
+<ul>You must use a LinkedIn account with a big enough network otherwise the search URL the script relies on will return unusable data.</ul>
+<ul>The script uses a SLEEPMIN (line 31) and SLEEPMAX (line 32) to randomize the sleeps between HTTP requests, you can edit this, however, it is probably safer to leave the sleeps there.</ul>